KhanhHua2102/Monetize.ai/README.md

 Bot: Based on the latest analyst recommendation for TSLA, it seems that there are more "Buy" and "Strong Buy" recommendations than "Hold" and "Sell" recommendations.
 However, it's important to note that past performance does not guarantee future results and it's always important to do your own research and consult with a financial advisor before making any investment decisions.

 ### Change your risk tolerance:
 Ask the chatbot to change your preferred risk tolerance to either low, moderate, or high.
-For example:

 You: Please change my risk tolerance to high.

 Bot: Hello Quang Khanh Hua, I am happy to inform you that your risk tolerance has been updated.
 Is there anything else I can help you with?
 ### Reset portfolio data:
 Ask the chatbot to reset your portfolio data.
 This will clear your portfolio data.
-For example:

 You: reset portfolio

 Bot: Your portfolio has been reset.

 ### Reset chatbot context data:
 Ask the chatbot to reset your context data.
-This will clear your portfolio and risk tolerance.
-For example:

 You: reset

 Bot: Chatbot's context data cleared.

 ## Settings
 - Display user’s informations
 - Change user’s information  (coming soon)
 - Upload profile picture  (coming soon)
 - Change to Dark mode (coming soon)

 ## History
 - User can search for old conversations using keywords

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap